lightmaster/WX-HWS/README.md

 Home Weather Station weather website template for WeeWX

-This repository contains the current version of Brian Underdown's Home Weather Station weather website template set.
-Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian has asked others to distribute/maintain his code for other weather station software, and is only supporting Meteobridge/Meteobridge NANO-SD versions of the HWS template.
+This repository contains the current WeeWX version of Brian Underdown's Home Weather Station weather website template set.
+Brian's main website is https://weather34.com/homeweatherstation/index.html In January, 2019, Brian has asked others to distribute/maintain his code.

 This version requires WeeWX software with the CRT extension for data feeds for the conditions from your personal weather station. weeWX is available at http://weewx.com

 This version is designed explicitly to harness the powerful WeeWX database to generate the weather data charts and statistical data.
-It is built on the current MB-UB40-FFT which is now maintained by Lightmaster (Meteobridge-Weather34-Template
+It is built on the current MB-UB40-FFT which is now maintained by Lightmaster (Meteobridge-Weather34-Template)
-)

 If you are happy to use Weather Underground as a source of data for chart generation you are strongly recommended to use the Ken True CU-HWS version (https://github.com/ktrue/CU-HWS) as your first choice which can be configured out-of-the-box to be used with WeeWX.

+What's New in this Version WX-HWS-UB40-FFT

+    Built on the current Meteobridge Version MB-UB40-FFT and is visually identical Latest design features
+    Harnesses the power of the WeeWX database to generate graphs ans statiscal data Additional pop-up windows for statistical data
+    Introduces the concept of a WeeWX-api
+    Meteobridge to WeeWX variable look-up table

 Demo

 A live example of WX-HWS template can be seen at https://claydonsweather.org.uk